-When this programming selection is turned On, it allows you to read multiple symbols with a single pull of the scanner's trigger.
-If you press and hold the trigger, aiming the scanner at a series of symbols, it reads unique symbols once, beeping and or vibrating (if turned on) for each read.
-The scanner attempts to find and decode new symbols as long as the trigger is pulled.
-The maximum number of barcodes read is 21.
+When this programming selection is turned On, it allows you to read multiple symbols with a single push of the scanner's button.
+If you push and hold the button, aiming the scanner at a series of symbols, it reads unique symbols once, beeping (if turned On) for each read.
+The scanner attempts to find and decode new symbols as long as the button is pushed.
 When this programming selection is turned Off, the scanner will only read the symbol closest to the aiming beam.
 Default = Off.